MadPotatos/BruhQuest/README.md

 - The player plays the role of a knight lost in the land of the east.
 Your objective is to survive, defeat what stands in your way and return home.

+##  Menu

+Press "W" and "S" to move between options

 ##  Map

 The titlesets are from https://pixel-boy.itch.io/ninja-adventure-asset-pack